DataScienceINT/knowledge-sharing/knowledgeLinks.md

 - [Equality of odds](https://mlu-explain.github.io/equality-of-odds/).
 One technique to prevent bias in ML.
 - [Bruno Rodrigues blog](https://www.brodrigues.co/blog/).
 Nice technical blog, more on the software engineering side.
 Posts include a 4-parter on Nix for reproducible science.
 - [Telling stories with data](https://tellingstorieswithdata.com/).
 Haven't read it all, but seems like a nice book/reference for data analysis, reproducibility and communication.
+- [ML papers explained](https://github.com/dair-ai/ML-Papers-Explained).
+Links to a collection of Medium posts to explain ML papers/concepts, e.g. Transformers and all the LLM zoo, CNNs, vision models, etc.
+- [Four kinds of optimization](https://tratt.net/laurie/blog/2023/four_kinds_of_optimisation.html).
+A short dive into how to optimize the running time of your programs.
+Explores trade-offs of 4 solutions: use a better algorithm, a better data structure, a lower-level programming language (e.g. rewrite some Python in Rust) or accept a less precise solution.

 ## Natural Language Processing